 You carry an empty bottle to the city to fill it with fountain water.

-And you remove your produce from all the plastic clamshells right at the store to reduce waste at home!
+Naturally, you remove your produce from all the plastic clamshells right at the store in order to reduce waste at home.

-Or you consider shopping across the border in the Euro zone.
+You consider shopping across the border in the Euro zone to save money.

 You start planning a two hour trip several weeks in advance.